-- 1. This flipbook is intended for use with groups of girls between the ages of 10 and 14.
-It can then be read to a group with girls and boys of the same age.
-This helps girls and boys become knowledgeable and develop mutual understanding and respect for each other. - 2.
-The flipbook can be used in any setting, including school clubs, religious groups, community meetings, or at home. - 3.
+- 1. This storybook is intended for use with groups of girls between the ages of 10 and 14.
+It can be read to a group with girls and boys of the same age.
+It helps girls and boys become knowledgeable and develop mutual understanding and respect for each other.
+Girls can also take the storybook home and read it with a parent, older sibling or another trusted adult. - 2.
+The storybook can be used in any setting, including school clubs, religious groups, community meetings, or at home. - 3.
 There are three short stories.
 Each story is expected to take up to 30 minutes.
-The storyteller can choose to tell one story or more than one story in a session. - 4.
-Any adult or older adolescent is welcome to be the storyteller.
-The text has been written simply enough for any caring adult to read to younger adolescents. - 5.
-The flipbook can be held by the storyteller, placed on the ground or set on a table.
-On the front side of each page is a picture to show the adolescents.
-On the back of the page is the text to be read by the storyteller.
-It also contains suggested questions to ask. - 6.
-Begin by showing the image to the adolescents and asking them to describe and explain what they see in the image. - 7.
-It is recommended to tell the story in a dramatic fashion, using characters' voices and actions.
+The storyteller can choose to tell one story or more than one story in the same session. - 4.
+The storybook can be held by the storyteller, placed on the ground or set on a table.
+The left side of each page is a picture to show the adolescents.
+The right side of the page has the text to be read by the storyteller.
+It also contains suggested questions to ask and discuss. - 5.
+Begin by showing the image to the adolescents and asking them to describe and explain what they see in the image. - 6.
+It is recommended that the story be told in a dramatic fashion, using character's voices and actions.
 The storyteller can choose to read the story and questions as written, or add local experiences and questions.
-Real experiences and local details about the differences between boys and girls can help to spark reflection and discussion. - 8.
-A list of common questions and answers about puberty is found at the back of the flipbook.
+Real experiences and local details about the differences between girls and boys can help to spark reflection and discussion with the younger adolescents. - 7.
+A list of common questions and answers about puberty is found at the back of the storybook.
 This list can assist you to answer questions that adolescents may ask.

-This is a picture of a family from a town called GREAT.
-The girl is named Esther.
-She and her brother stay with their aunt and uncle, Aunt Eunice and Uncle Komakech.

-Esther is 11 years old.
-Each day Esther wakes up early to fetch water before going to school.
-After school, Esther does chores at home such as tending the garden, collecting firewood and cooking.
+This is a picture of a family from a town called Nyagatovu.
+The girl is named Mutoni.
+She and her brother stay with their parents Kantengwa and Kalisa.
+Mutoni is 12 years old.
+Each day Mutoni wakes up early to fetch water before going to school.
+After school, Mutoni does chores at home such as tending the garden, collecting firewood and cooking.
 At night, she sometimes finds time to revise her lessons by lantern light, but not always.

-Esther's favourite time is when she learns dances and hears stories from elders.
+Mutoni's favourite time is when she learns dances and hears stories from elders.
 She feels so happy to learn these stories about her culture.